 You want cash available to invest in yourself or a business.

+Is it better to rent or buy a house isn’t the question you should be asking yourself if you have other goals.
 If what you really want in life is to have capital available to invest in something else, don’t feel the need to strap yourself down to a mortgage.
 Even if the math works out to buy a house right now, there’s nothing wrong with chasing your dreams and waiting to buy a home when the time is right for you (if the time is ever right).

 Everyone else is buying a house and you want to keep up with the Joneses.